Pillar 1: Onsite

 Definition of done: Lead magnet live, email capture on homepage and resource page, welcome and demo nurture sequences running in Mailchimp, first blog post published, LinkedIn posting at cadence, three new partner conversations started.

-Focus areas: Email list building, nurture sequences, blog strategy, LinkedIn activation, partnership outreach, site template migration.
+Focus: Email list building, nurture sequences, blog strategy, social activation, partnership outreach.

 Goal: Compound the gains from Phases 1 and 2.
 Build organic authority, grow the review presence, and activate paid search once conversion is proven.